ttasterisco/ttasterisco.github.com/travel-tips/_drafts/2023-taba-eliat.md

+---
+layout: post
+title: Taba, Egypt → Eliat, Israel
+---

+Date of travel: May 2023

-- land border crossing taba -> eliat pay for exit stamps from egypt (15 EGP?), fill a form, give to the border exit
+land border crossing taba -> eliat pay for exit stamps from egypt (15 EGP?), fill a form, give to the border exit

 walk a few meters into the israel entry border check